Stuart Barnes: International career

 Barnes made his England debut against Australia in November 1984.
 He gained 10 caps for England and played his last international match in 1993 against Ireland.

 Barnes played for the Barbarians against Wales in October 1990, converting three tries in the Barbarians victory.

 Life after playing

 Barnes' last game was the Bath versus Leicester Pilkington Cup Final on 7 May 1994, which Bath won 21–9.
 He resigned from his job at the Bristol and West building society shortly afterwards.
-Barnes became a freelance writer and reporter for the The Daily Telegraph, and wrote his autobiography Smelling of Roses.
+Barnes became a freelance writer and reporter for The Daily Telegraph, and wrote his autobiography Smelling of Roses.

 He later became involved in broadcasting, first with the BBC, and then joined Sky Sports in 1994.